• Home

 Foregrounding the crucial role that spatiality plays in shaping the parameters of France’s visual cultures and political imaginary, The Seduction of Space is both an urgent queer reconceptualization of this tradition and a clarion call for film scholars to tarry with the politics of sexuality in all its messiness.

-Jules O’Dwyer is a research fellow in film and French studies at St John’s College, University of Cambridge.
-He is author of Hotels, and his work has been published in Screen, Discourse, and Studies in French Cinema.
-He is coeditor of the journal world picture.
+Jules O’Dwyer teaches film studies and French at the University of Cambridge.
+He is author of Hotels and coeditor of the journal world picture.